King Arthur & the Knights of Justice (video game): Development

 King Arthur & the Knights of Justice was the first Enix game developed by an American company: Manley & Associates in Issaquah, Washington.
 Roughly two dozen people worked on the game, though not all at the same time.
 It was initially planned for a 16-megabit cartridge, but four additional megabits were eventually added to expand the game.
 Development spanned about two years.

-In addition to the original cartoon series, the developers gathered ideas from several sources for inspiration, including The Legend of Zelda action-adventure game series, and books such as T. H. White's The Book of Merlyn and fables from Medieval poet Marie de France.
+In addition to the original cartoon series, the developers gathered ideas from several sources for inspiration, including The Legend of Zelda action-adventure game series, and books such as T. H. White's The Book of Merlyn and fables from medieval poet Marie de France.
 They noted that the hardest part of development was coming up with puzzles for each of the regions, as they had to be "fun and challenging, but not repetitive".
 While they tried to maintain a balance between action and puzzles, they noted that they focused more on the puzzle aspect of the game.
 Favorite parts of the game for the developers include the dragon battles, the boss Blackwing and Morgana's Warlords.

 Reception

 The title received generally negative reviews.
 Freelance critic Robert Schmitz gave the title a score of 0.5 out of 11, calling it "awful" and saying he "hated" it.
-Schmitz also criticised Enix's decision to base the game on a little-known cartoon series.
 While Nintendo Power gave the game an eight-page walkthrough, its review score was quite low for its usual scoring standards, writing that the game was largely puzzle-solving, but that the "puzzles" were merely finding hidden items which the game tells you where they are.
 The four reviewers of Electronic Gaming Monthly were divided.
 Ed Semrad and Danyon Carpenter said it was "okay", with the strong music, immersive sound effects, and epic quest balanced against the below-average graphics, while Al Manuel and Sushi-X said it was an all-around mediocre clone of Secret of Mana.
 Both Carpenter and Sushi-X remarked that the game would have a hard time getting noticed due to it being released in the same month as Chrono Trigger.
 Allan Milligan, in a review for the Gaming Intelligence Agency, judged the graphics and audio both mediocre, the character designs as bad, the plot generic and the puzzles not challenging.
 He noted that it is impossible for the player to know in advance which Knight is best suited for which boss.
 Milligan called the game "staggeringly ill-conceived" and likened it to a succession of fetch quests.
 He criticized the fact that all enemies on a screen must be defeated to progress through some passages, and the possibility for characters and enemies to be hidden from the player's view behind large objects.
 The Knights' weak artificial intelligence was denounced, as was the lack of animation when a character or enemy is hit.